Does the quality of health plans vary?

 - Health Plan Report Card is published by the Department of Employee Trust Funds for State of Wisconsin employees.
 This report card includes consumer ratings and technical measures.

-- The Performance and Progress Report from the Wisconsin Collaborative for Healthcare Quality includes information on quality for many Wisconsin health plans.
+- The reports from the Wisconsin Collaborative for Healthcare Quality includes information on quality for many Wisconsin health plans.